Neymar

+Neymar was capped 130 times for the Brazil national team, the second-most for the country.
+He appeared in four consecutive FIFA World Cups from 2014 to 2026, scoring nine goals in 15 matches.
+His international honours include the 2013 FIFA Confederations Cup, for which he won the Golden Ball, as well as an Olympic gold medal in 2016 — the nation's first — and a silver medal in 2012.
+After missing Brazil's triumph at the 2019 Copa América due to injury, Neymar led them to the final of the 2021 Copa América, for which he jointly received the Golden Ball.
+He retired from international football in 2026.

+One of the world's most famous athletes, Neymar has been named the world's most marketable athlete by SportsPro, has appeared regularly on Forbes' annual list of the world's highest-paid athletes, and was included in the Time 100 Most Influential People list in 2017.

 Early life

 Neymar was born in Mogi das Cruzes, São Paulo, to Neymar Santos Sr. and Nadine da Silva and had a Christian upbringing.
 He inherited his name from his father, who is a former footballer and became his son's advisor as Neymar's talents began to grow.
 Neymar comments on his father's role: "My father has been by my side since I was little.
 He takes care of things, my finances and my family."
 Growing up, Neymar combined his love of futsal with street football.
 Neymar said that futsal had a massive influence on him growing up, helping him develop his technique, speed of thought and ability to perform moves in tight spaces.
-He was inspired by Robinho—his "idol"— Ronaldinho, Lionel Messi, Cristiano Ronaldo, Andrés Iniesta, Xavi, and Wayne Rooney.
+He was inspired by Robinho — his "idol" — Ronaldinho, Lionel Messi and Wayne Rooney.

 In 2003, Neymar moved with his family to São Vicente, where he began playing for youth side Portuguesa Santista.
 Then, later in 2003, they moved to Santos, where Neymar joined Santos.
 With the success of his youth career and added income, the family bought their first property, a house next to Vila Belmiro, Santos' home stadium.
-Their quality of family life improved, as at age 15, Neymar was earning 10,000 reais per month and at 16, 125,000 reais per month.
+Their quality of family life improved, as at age 15, Neymar was earning 10000 reais per month and at 16, 125000 reais per month.
 At 17, he signed his first full professional contract, was upgraded to the Santos first team, and began signing his first sponsorship deals.